-Life sometimes takes us on an unexpected path, whether we’re faced with new personal or professional challenges.
+Life sometimes takes us on an unexpected path, whether we face new personal or professional challenges.
 When we suffer negative setbacks, we may feel discouraged or disheartened.
 However, here are some steps, courtesy of Klinefelter Syndrome, that we can take to remain confident in our abilities and maintain a positive outlook for our future.

 Change Career Paths